Affanbinhassan/Affanbinhassan/README.md

 ---

+## 🚀 Current Missions & Training
+*I am focused on upgrading my skills to meet the challenges of the AI frontier.
+This is what's on my active monitor:*

+* **Dominating Python:** Deepening understanding of advanced data structures, OOP, and algorithms.
+* **Exploring Data Science Foundations:** Introducing myself to key libraries (NumPy, Pandas) for data manipulation.
+* **System Integrity:** Standardizing my workflow with version control (Git/GitHub).

+---

 ## 🛠️ THE ARSENAL (TECHNOLOGIES IN TRAINING)
 *Focusing on building a bulletproof foundation in Python before expanding the arsenal.*